kimzeuner/Indego-Map-Extension/README.md

 Afterwards also a map with your Mower Position will be added (mapWithIndego.svg) Unfortunately i am not sure when the mapWithIndego is created but it should be done after an status update of your mower.

+## Additional information
+Save the existing Files (mentioned above) from your Indego Integration before replacing them so you can re-upload them when my files are not working.
+Once it works, save the files before making an update of the Indego Integration.
+I think the files will be replaced during the update.

 ## Credits

 Thanks to jm-73 & SmarthomeAddicted

 This Extension uses the Bosch Indego Integration by jm-73  https://github.com/jm-73/Indego and some code snippets by SmarthomeAddicted https://github.com/SmarthomeAddicted/Indego-Integration who was able to make the Map work in the old Version (before start of Single Key)